GunnerLab/mcce4_tutorial/docs/guide/Em_calculation.md

 This command generates opp files under energies/ folder and file head3.lst which are required of step 4.

 ## Step 4.
-Simulate a titration with Monte Carlo sampling¶
+Simulate a titration with Monte Carlo sampling
 This setp simulates a titration and write out the conformation and ionization states of each side chain at various conditions.

 ```